bisu39/JS-documentation/README.md

 # Documentaion Webpage with JS documentation

-This is a html and css based JavaScript documentation page.
+This is a simple html and css based JavaScript documentation page.
 Fully responsive and clean UI.

 ## 🔍 Features
 - Working side nav options